callmecavs/maximize.js/README.md

 * **Passed one element:** clicking the element will _fullscreen the browser_
 * **Passed two elements:** clicking the first element will _fullscreen the second element_
+* **Passed two elements, and a callback:**: clicking the first element will _fullscreen the second_, then the callback will be fired

 ```es6
 // import Maximize